Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Appendix: Proofs of Lemmas --

 For the induction step, we assume that $x>0$ and $n>1$ and that the tiling formula holds for any halved hexagons whose sum of $x$- and $n$-parameters is strictly less than $x+n$.
 Applying Kuo condensation in Lemma \ref{kuothm0} to the dual graph $G$ of the halved hexagon $P_{x,n}$, as shown in Figure \ref{Fig:halved2}.
 We get the following recurrence:

-We note that the factor $\frac{q^{2x+n}+q^{-2x-n}}{2}$ come from the weight of the right most vertical lozenge; the weights of all other forced lozenges cancel out.
+We note that the factor $\frac{q^{2x+n}+q^{-2x-n}}{2}$ comes from the weight of the right most vertical lozenge; the weights of all other forced lozenges cancel out.
 Then the lemma follows from the induction principle. \end{proof}